P2P-Develop/PeyangSuperbAntiCheat/docs/README-en.md

 ## /tracking

 Tracks the specified player as a target without utility items.

-**IMPORTANT: /target give utility items, but /track does not.**
+> **NOTE: /target give utility items, but /track does not.**

 ### Alias